Firestarter (The Prodigy song): Critical reception

-British magazine Music Week rated "Firestarter" five out of five, picking it as Single of the Week.
-The reviewer added, "Powerful return for the kings of live techno."
-Brad Beatnik from the magazine's RM Dance Update described it as "a typically searing chunk of heavy techno featuring some manie vocale and an awesome synth line".
+Martin James from Melody Maker wrote, "'Firestarter' finds onstage dancer, MC and man of scary eye make-up Keith Flint delivering his first vocal performance and...it's not really up to much.
+A 60-Marlboros-a-day growl more suited to guitar-drenched cider punk than The Prodigy's fast and furious cyber punk.
+Never mind though, because musically this cut finds the boys slamming through an exhilarating, breakbeat techno theme for snowboarding freestylers.
+Half-pipe hardcore — you know the score."
+A reviewer from Music Week gave "Firestarter" top score of five out of five, and named it Single of the Week and a "Powerful return for the kings of live techno."
+Gerald Martinez from New Sunday Times noted its "heavy metal meets techno-dance stylisations".
+Brad Beatnik from the Record Mirror Dance Update described it as "a typically searing chunk of heavy techno featuring some manic vocale and an awesome synth line".
 He concluded, "Straight in the Top 10, no question, and destined to be pounded in the clubs."
-Gerald Martinez from New Sunday Times noted its "heavy metal meets techno-dance stylisations".
-Writing for pitchfork.com in 2005, Jess Harvell said, "'Firestarter' sounds like Trent Reznor in one of his all-too-rare moments of self-aware humor, like the Bomb Squad at +5 with a pink-haired British bulldog bellowing about how tuff he is."
+Writing for Pitchfork in 2005, Jess Harvell said, "'Firestarter' sounds like Trent Reznor in one of his all-too-rare moments of self-aware humor, like the Bomb Squad at +5 with a pink-haired British bulldog bellowing about how tuff he is."
+DJ Freshy-D of Smash Hits gave it four out of five, saying, "Mad metal guitary bits, scary vocals and the bangin'est of beats make for a momentous indie-dance track!
+Hey, 'Firestarter' even manages to make the Chemical Brothers sound soft...
+LET'S ROCK!"
 David Sinclair from The Times noted, "A racing, twitchy, all-hands-on-deck rhythmic pulse, with a first beat in the bar that lands like a bodyblow, it is spiced up by a siren-wail synth sound and various shrieks that resemble an Art of Noise vocal sample."

 Music video

 The accompanying black-and-white music video for "Firestarter" was directed by English director Walter Stern and was filmed in an abandoned London Underground tunnel at Aldwych.
+The video was subsequently banned by the BBC after it was shown on Top of the Pops and supposedly terrorised children.